New Mexico considers making roasted chile the official state smell

 “No matter where you go in New Mexico, you’re going to be smelling green chile,” said an unnamed student during Tuesday’s committee hearing.
 “But in other states, other parts of the areas in New Mexico, they don’t have the smell of cows and that stuff.
 Roasting green chile is everywhere.”

-The bill cleared a committee vote by 5 to 0 Tuesday.
+The bill cleared a committee vote by 5-0 Tuesday.
 If it gets all the way through the 2023 legislative session, the scent would be the 22nd official state symbol.

 Officially recognizing the aroma could also pay off as another way to market New Mexico to visitors.